 - Various Japanese maples

-- Ash-leaved maple
+- Ash maple

 - Sugar maple